 Closed

-Synonymous with agreed upon.
+Synonymous with agreed, scheduled.

-“It’s closed, then.
+“That’s it, then.
 I’ll be there on Sunday!”

 Sorry

-The São Paulo way of apologizing for something.
+São Paulo slang for apologizing for something.

 “Sorry, I didn’t mean to hurt you.”

-“She went crazy so she could miss school”
+“She went crazy so she could miss school.”

 Migué

-Having “the moral high ground”
+To have “the moral high ground”

-Synonymous with courage or audacity.
+Synonymous with having courage or audacity.

 “I doubt you have the morals to do that!”